Menu

 $11M Med.
 Malpractice Settlement

-Medical malpractice occurs when a patient is injured because the medical professional either acted negligently or failed to act, causing further injury or serious harm to the patient’s life.
+Medical malpractice occurs when the medical professional either acted negligently or failed to act, causing further injury or serious harm to the patient’s life.
 For your injury to be considered negligence, your DC medical malpractice attorney must show that another healthcare professional would not have acted in the same manner under the same circumstances.

 According to a study conducted by Johns Hopkins Medicine, over eight years, more than 250,000 deaths were caused by a medical error in the United States.
 It is considered the third-leading cause of death in the U.S. today.
 Unfortunately, medical malpractice does take its toll on the victim — a study published in the peer-reviewed journal BMJ found that medical errors impact one in every 20 patients annually.
 The study further found that approximately 12 percent of preventable patient harm results in either a permanent disability or death.